bmutafov/edtech-frontend/README.md

 # Current known issues, technical debt and other
 - Strapi currently don't provide a refresh token for the JWT, and therefore to combat this issue we have set the JWT token lifetime to be >1year.
 This however, should be addressed at some point, maybe when strapi has implemented a refresh token
+- If the user is logged in on page load, there is no check whether that auth token is still valid (token can become invalid if the lifespan has passed or if the server has crashed down and has been restarted).
 - There is no registration endpoint for companies, so companies currently can not register on the backend.
 There is a form on the front-end but it has not been linked to Strapi.

+# Short-term priorities
+- Company login & register (both Strapi and front-end)
+- Add product page more fields
+- Add product page on success and on error UI feedback
+- Fetch all neccessary data for a single product (currently only the few present fields are fetched, the other is dummy data)
+- Single product page - view all reviews
+- Add review to a product
+- Edit user/company information
+- Finish about / for company pages
+- Add all defaultText entries to strapi's /cms-texts endpoint

 ## Tech stack and dependencies
 The project is built on